CMS - Preparedness

 Class Information: July 25, 2018.
 8 A.M.
 NCTTRAC Offices

 Webinar: CMS Preparedness Rules

 The International Association of Emergency Managers (IAEM) USA Healthcare Caucus is excited to announce its second webinar in partnership with Centers for Medicare & Medicaid Services (CMS) on the Emergency Preparedness Final Rule.
-The webinar will be held on Tuesday, April 24, 2018 from 1 pm to 2pm, EST. Please join Caecilia (Cece) Blondiaux with the Quality, Safety & Oversight Group (QSOG) from CMS.
-Ms. Blondiaux will provide a recap and updates on the final rule.
-Ms. Blondiaux will also highlight and discuss key areas where CMS is seeing an increased number of deficiencies as related to the final rule.
-There will be approximately 20-25 minutes allotted for a question and answer session at the end of the webinar.
-For efficiency and to answer as many questions as possible, IAEM asks that you submit questions in advance to firstname.lastname@example.org, no later than April 16, 2018.
-Use the link to register.
+The webinar will was held on Tuesday, April 24, 2018 from 1 pm to 2pm, EST. Caecilia (Cece) Blondiaux with the Quality, Safety & Oversight Group (QSOG) from CMS.
+Ms. Blondiaux will provided a recap and updates on the final rule.
+Ms. Blondiaux also highlighted and discussed key areas where CMS is seeing an increased number of deficiencies as related to the final rule.
+Use the link to listen to the recording.
 (Link)